unsplash/unsplash-php/README.md

 ===

 #### Crew\Unsplash\User::update([$key => value])
 Update current user's fields.
-Multiple fields can be pass in the array.
+Multiple fields can be passed in the array.

 *Note:* You need to instantiate a user object first